Snshadow/go1.21-over-win7/README.md

 To handle these, [Microsoft Detours](https://github.com/microsoft/Detours) project(imported as submodule) is used to create DLL for hooking procedures that causes the panic.

 1. Just remove the LOAD_LIBRARY_SEARCH_SYSTEM32 flag from LoadLibraryEx call.
-2. Use BCryptGenRandom like this is a follow format to replace ProcessPrng(this may not ideal as BCryptGenRandom can return error unlike ProcessPrng).
+2. Use BCryptGenRandom like this in a following format to replace ProcessPrng(this may not ideal as BCryptGenRandom can return error unlike ProcessPrng).

 ```cpp
 (void)BCryptGenRandom(NULL, (PUCHAR)pbData, (ULONG)cbData, BCRYPT_USE_SYSTEM_PREFERRED_RNG);